 About Academic Navigation

-Academic Navigation for Women is a powerful means of building insight into your academic career options.
-We have blended the traditional approach to academic mentoring, heavy with advice from an experienced professor, with the insightful questions asked by the executive coach.
+Academic Navigation is a powerful means of building insight into your academic career options.
+We have blended the traditional approach to academic mentoring, heavy with advice from an experienced professor, with the insightful questions asked by an executive coach.
 Academic Navigation is an innovative approach to discovering career path options and moving forward with a positive plan for action.
-Furthermore the benefits of this approach are revealed in only three meetings between mentor and participant.
-Three powerful meeting that follow a soft structure to keep the conversation focused on the needs of the participant.
-Academic Navigation for Women connects women who work in academia and research with a global panel of women who understand the demands of working in higher education and research.
+Furthermore the benefits of this approach are revealed in only approximately 200 minutes of meetings between mentor and participant.
+The powerful meeting that follow a soft structure to keep the conversation focused on the needs of the participant.
+Academic Navigation connects academics with a global panel of high achieving individuals who understand the demands of working in higher education, research and senior management.

 Our Panel of Mentors

 The Envisage panel of mentors is a diverse group.
-This panel of mentors, the vast majority women, largely represent the diversity of the population of academic staff.
+This panel of mentors largely represent the diversity of the population of academic staff.
 Many cultures, backgrounds and disciplines are represented.
-All these mentors have a passion for helping other women.
+All these mentors have a passion for helping others.
 All have an academic background, while some are still in academia, others now work in business and Government while still others are retired after a career including senior roles in academia and research.
-Participants search the profiles that give some insight into the career journey of these fascinating women.
+Participants search the profiles that give some insight into the career journey of these fascinating individuals.
 Participants identify three from the panel they would be happy to have as a mentor.
 The chance of being matched with one of these preferences is high.

-Three one-hour meetings, using Skype or similar technology is the foundational structure of the Academic Navigation process.
-The first meeting will focus on the crafting of a succinctly expressed goal and exploration of the ‘current reality’ relevant to that goal.
-The second meeting will be focused on options to consider in moving forward to ward the goal.
-The third meeting will focus on the preparation of a plan and commitment to action.
+Up to six meetings totalling approximately three hours, using Skype or similar technology is the foundational structure of the Academic Navigation process.
+The early meetings will focus on the crafting of a succinctly expressed goal and exploration of the ‘current reality’ relevant to that goal.
+The later meetings will be focused on options to consider in moving forward toward the goal.
+The final meetings will focus on the preparation of a plan and commitment to action.

 Building Personal Insight